node-cache-manager/node-cache-manager-redis-yet/README.md

     tls: true,
   },
   password: 'secret',
-  ttl: 86400, // a day in seconds, can be overridden per cache });
+  ttl: 86400 * 1000, // a day in milliseconds, can be overridden per cache });

 redis.set('foo', 'bar');